 The gclid parameter is Google's impression identifier (impression id) that was generated when the original ad was displayed to the visitor.
 The impression id is passed to the destination page through a query string URL parameter.
 Other ad serving systems typically pass the impression id to the landing page in the same way.

 Depending on the capabilities of the platform Freespee is connected with, Freespee will send appropriate data.
-This could be a rule based goal value, order value, if the call was missed or not or information about the complete user journey of the visitors.
+It could be a rule-based goal value, order value, if the call was missed or not or information about the complete user journey of the visitors.
 That includes this last session and also earlier visitor session from the same visitor, using Freespee cookies.

 Basic flow chart